-John Lennon's 1964 Gibson J 160E acoustic guitar used during the recording of "Give Peace A Chance" and during John & Yoko's bed-in has quite the history before John drew the caricatures of him and Yoko on it to commemorate the Amsterdam and Montreal Bed-Ins.
+John Lennon’s 1964 Gibson J-160E acoustic guitar used during the recording of “Give Peace A Chance” and during John & Yoko’s bed-in has quite the history long before John drew the caricatures of him and Yoko on it to commemorate the Amsterdam and Montreal Bed-ins for Peace.

 The guitar started off as an original Sunburst 1964 Gibson J-160E (below).
 Serial #64309.

 Then in 1967, John commissioned artists Simon and Marijke Posthuma, a.k.a.
-The Fool to give the guitar a psychedelic paint job for the "All You Need Is Love" satellite broadcast.
+The Fool who removed the pick guard and gave the guitar a psychedelic paint job for The Beatles “All You Need Is Love” satellite broadcast.